 A female can lay up to 250 eggs at a rate of 2 - 3 a day.
 The length of life cycle depends on temperature, but is 30 - 40 days in summer and 120 - 150 days in winter.
 A single breeding pair can give rise to over 6000 beetles in a single season if the conditions are right.
 In the U. K. it cannot breed outside.

-On the left is Phytobius waltoni, a tiny, 2 mm long, aquatic weevil that lives on aquatic plants.
+Phytobius waltoni is a tiny, 2 mm long, aquatic weevil that lives on aquatic plants.

-The photograph on the right is a close-up showing the long, yellow, hair-like scales on the elytra.
+The photograph below is a close-up showing the long, yellow, hair-like scales on the elytra.

 The larvae feed on the inner bark and then the sap wood, and pupate inside the tree.
 They can grow up to 18 mm long.